iovation/launchkey-dotnet/README.md

 The solution file is for Visual Studio 2015.
 The project should build out of the box.
 Simply clone, open in VS, compile.

 ## Example & Usage
 The primary entry point to the SDK is a class named `FactoryFactoryBuilder`.
-This class, located in the `iovation.LaunchKey.Sdk` namespace provides fatories for instantiating API clients which can be used to consume the LaunchKey platform API.
+This class, located in the `iovation.LaunchKey.Sdk` namespace provides factories for instantiating API clients which can be used to consume the LaunchKey platform API.
 The `FactoryFactoryBuilder` is designed to simplify creating the rather complex (and highly customizable!) object model that drives the LaunchKey .NET SDK.

 To be able to use the SDK, you will need a few pieces of key information: